 Scapular pull-ups work all the same muscles as regular pull-ups.
 We’ve included a description of their anatomy and function below.

-These actions help to rotate the scapula against the levator scapulae and rhomboids.
-The traps are also an important postural muscle group.
+These actions help to slide the scapula against the levator scapulae and rhomboids muscles and the traps are involved in posture as well.

 The scapular pull-up is a top-tier technique that anyone can use to build upper posterior strength and reinforce optimal scapular positioning and movement.
 Pull-ups are more involved than just pulling yourself up to a bar, at least if you want to build an amazing back and see consistent and lasting progress.
 The little details matter when trying to maximize your gains.